Hilton Istanbul Bosphorus: Architecture and construction

 The hotel was designed by the American architectural and engineering firm Skidmore, Owings and Merrill (SOM).
 Turkish architect Sedat Hakkı Eldem was appointed as an advisor.
 The design of the Istanbul Hilton was a joint collaboration by Sedat Hakkı Eldem (Turkish architect) and Gordon Bunshaft.
 They both come from the American firm called SOM.

 The Istanbul Hilton was built upon the confiscated property of a former Armenian cemetery.
 The groundbreaking took place in the summer of 1952.
 German company Dyckerhoff, Widmann & Julius Berger was signed for the construction.
 The labor at the construction site was carried out by about 500 Turkish workers and engineers.
 White Portland cement, glass and structural steel came from Germany, marble and ceramic fittings from Italy, and aluminium window castings, air-conditioning units and elevators from the United States.

 The eleven-story building, in the form of a rectangular prism with dimensions of 21 × 100 m, represents modern architecture.
 The building was erected on a green hillside with a panoramic view of the Bosphorus and is very close to the busy Taksim Square.
 The building is a combination of the modern lines of Gordon Bunshaft with the rich artistic and romantic elements of Ottoman and Turkish architecture, implemented by its architect, Sedat Hakkı Eldem.
 As an example of Orientalism, the roof of the main entrance, designed by Eldem, resembles a flying carpet.
 The decorative tiles came from Kütahya, and the carpets for the rooms covering 12500 m2 were woven in Konya by hand.

 After completing the construction work in a record time of 21 months, the hotel became the largest in Eastern Europe and the Middle East.

 The hotel was temporarily opened on May 20, 1955.
 The official opening of the Istanbul Hilton took place in a ceremony on June 10, 1955 in presence of Conrad N. Hilton, Fahrettin Kerim Gökay, Governor and Mayor of Istanbul, as well as American guests and celebrities, who came the day before on a chartered flight.
 Among them were Terry Moore, Olivia de Havilland, Mona Freeman, Irene Dunne, Sonja Henie, Diana Lynn, Merle Oberon, Ann Miller, Lon McCallister, Keefe Brasselle, Leo Carrillo, and Elaine Shepard.

 Rooms, restaurants and facilities

 The Hilton Istanbul Bosphorus contains 499 rooms of 5 × 6 m, each with a private balcony.
 In addition, the hotel offers 158 executive rooms and 13 suites.
 Restaurants at the hotel offer various dishes such as Indian cuisine, "Veranda Grill & Bar" for organic food and fish, "Bosphorus Terrace", "Lobby Lounge & Bar", "Pool Café" and "Dragon" which offers classical Chinese cuisine.
-Further facilities of the hotel are a Turkish bath, jacuzzi, sauna and steam room for relaxing.
+Further facilities of the hotel are a "Turkish bath" (currently closed for refurbishment), Jacuzzi, sauna and steam room for relaxing.